atxrenegade/directory_cozumel/notes.md

 13. Add event listener that appends the business listing, images, reviews, and map when the business name is clicked on.

-14. create menus for add/edit/flag business
+X 14. create menus for add/edit/flag business

-15. append to DOM
+X 15. append to DOM

-16. create add form
+X 16. create add form

-17. create edit form
+X 17. create edit form

-18. create flag form
+X 18. create flag form

-19. append forms to DOM
+X 19. append forms to DOM

 20. create JS admin_entries object

 21. send them through post fetch request to db

-22. create js admin interface
+X 22. create js admin interface

 23. create methods to approve admin new business entries and turn objects into persisted instances in the database